 How can we shine a light on these behaviors and raise awareness in our congregations that leads to engagement?
 Too often, we act as if not participating in “hate” is our best option for addressing the behavior.
 It is not.

-Below are links to websites, articles and other resources that will assist you and your congregation in taking a stand against hate groups and hate-related behavior.
+Below are links to websites, articles, videos and other resources that will assist you and your congregation in taking a stand against hate groups and hate-related behavior.

 Ten Ways To Fight Hate, Southern Poverty Law Center

 Welcome the Stranger trilogy by the Community Responders Network